YasmineBB/cycle-changes-tracker/README.md

 ## Acknowledgements

-- Huge thank you for the help and support from my amazing mentor Richard Wells as well as tutor support who provided a lot of assistance throughout building this project when I got stuck!
+- Huge thank you for the help and support from my amazing mentor Richard Wells as well as tutor support who provided great assistance throughout building this project when I got stuck!